 EAL stands for English as an Additional Language.
-The study of English Language will constitute a significant number of the classes you attend in the Development Year.
+Studying English Language will constitute a significant number of the classes you attend in the Development Year.

-For most pupils we expect improving your English to be one of your main aims in coming to the school.

-The EAL course is divided into three main areas: core, IGCSE and lessons preparing for the Cambridge suite of examinations.
+For most pupils, we expect improving your English to be one of your main aims in coming to the School.
+The EAL course is divided into three main areas: core, IGCSE and lessons preparing for the Cambridge EAL examinations.
 You will be placed into a set for each subject according to your language level.

-Why study EAL?
+Studying English study EAL?

-You will improve your English far more quickly by studying the language whilst immersed in the culture and language environment.
+You will improve your English by studying the language whilst immersed in the culture and language environment.
 The teachers are specialists with a great deal of experience and will be able to help you improve on any areas of weakness quickly and effectively.

 The Development Year core course provides practice of language and skills to complement those studied on the exams courses.
-This structure allows for some flexibility and although a course book is used there may be scope for incorporating a wide range of authentic resources from the media such as the internet and newspapers, studying a reader and also learning study skills and doing project work.
+This structure allows for some flexibility, and although a course book is used there may be scope for incorporating a wide range of authentic resources from the media such as the internet and newspapers, studying a reader and also learning study skills and doing project work.
 The course is geared as much as possible to meet the overall English and study support needs of the pupils in the particular set.

-In the examination lessons you will prepare to take Cambridge EAL examinations.
-These are a series of graded language tests recognised in many countries and they demonstrate your competence in general English.
+In the examination lessons, you will prepare to take Cambridge EAL examinations.
+These are a series of graded language tests recognised in many countries, and they demonstrate your competence in general English.
 You will take your first examination in December and a higher level test in the Summer Term.
 During the lessons you will spend time learning examination technique and practising the language and skills you need for each level.
 There will be a further examination which tests your speaking skills alone, called the Trinity Speaking Exams.
-You will take this once or twice in the year.

-All pupils follow an IGCSE English course and, depending on their language aptitude and experience, are prepared to take either the IGCSE first language or the IGCSE second language English examination.
-Both examinations can be taken at either core or extended level.
-The former is a requirement for some pupils returning to their home country after a year of study in the UK, but a good grade in IGCSE E2L is accepted as proof of a satisfactory level of English by many Universities in the United Kingdom.
+You will take this once or twice a year.
+All pupils follow an IGCSE English course and, depending on their language aptitude and experience, are prepared to take either the IGCSE first language, the IGCSE second language English, or the IGCSE English as an Additional Language examination.
+Some pupils take a combination of two of these.

 We encourage pupils to read as widely and as often as possible in English.
 Learn new vocabulary.
-Expose yourself to spoken English through films, newspapers and the internet as well as reading books in English.
+Expose yourself to spoken English through films, newspapers and the internet and reading books in English.
 Speak the language whenever you have the opportunity.
 Familiarise yourself with British culture and current affairs through sites on the internet, as learning as much about the country as you can before you arrive will also help you to integrate more easily into the culture and school life in general.